Growing Crops in Regolith in Space

 Image of barley growing in FPAs (left) and zoomed in picture of root development showing root hairs interacting with the Martian simulant and BSG matrix.

 Martian regolith lacks the microbiome and nutrients found in Earth’s soils, posing challenges for plant growth.
-The OASIS experiment tests the hypothesis that microgravity and radiation will alter soil organic matter breakdown, nutrient reliance, and greenhouse gas regulation compared to Earth-based controls.
-By evaluating barley morphology, nutrient uptake, microbial community dynamics, and rhizosphere chemistry, the study aims to investigate for the first time the potential of regolith as a growth medium for sustainable Martian agriculture.
+The goal of the OASIS experiment is to test the hypothesis that microgravity and radiation will alter soil organic matter breakdown, nutrient reliance, and greenhouse gas regulation compared to Earth-based controls.
+By evaluating barley morphology, nutrient uptake, microbial community dynamics, and rhizosphere chemistry, the study aims to investigate the potential of regolith as a growth medium for sustainable Martian agriculture for the first time.

 The OASIS experiment underscores Starbase Brewing’s commitment to innovation, sustainability, and the audacious goal of brewing beer on Mars.
 By leveraging Brewer’s Spent Grain — a byproduct of the brewing process — the company is not only advancing space agriculture but also promoting circular, waste-reducing practices on Earth and beyond.